gvwilson/sdxjs/en/src/pattern-matching/index.md

 | End of input | $ |
 | Zero or more of the previous character | * |
 </div>

-These five cases are a small subset of what JavaScript provides, but as [%i "Kernighan, Brian" %]Kernighan[%/i%] wrote, "This is quite a useful class;
-in my own experience of using regular expressions on a day-to-day basis, it easily accounts for 95 percent of all instances."
-{: .continue}

 The top-level function that users call handles the special case of `^` at the start of a pattern